Angus Library and Archive: Contents and collections

 The Angus Library and Archive is used by international scholars researching Baptist history, the history of Dissent in the UK, the social history of foreign missions and linguistics.
 It is also used by members of the public researching, among other things, the history of their families or local communities.
 Each year there are in the region of 1000 requests for information from outside the University of Oxford.
 The people involved in research come from a variety of countries including the US, Australia, China, India, the Caribbean and Europe.

-Future
+Lottery grant

 The library secured, in late 2012, a £488,000 grant from the National Lottery and Baptist Union Newington Court Fund to extend and continue its work outside of the university.